Wealth

 best guide for finance

-Why has property been such an aspirational investment?
+Why property has been such an aspirational investment

 They aim to provide tenants with safer and more secure housing while imposing more responsibilities on landlords.
 Over the past couple of years, New Zealand has implemented changes to its laws that are likely to impact property investors.
 These include maintaining rental properties to meet the 2022 Healthy Homes standards, the removal of mortgage interest as a tax deductible expense, and changes to the bright-line test, which can result in higher capital gains taxes for certain property sales within a 10-year ownership period.

-Property investors now have to adjust their expectations regarding rental profits, as it has become increasingly difficult to find properties that can cover all expenses solely through rental income.
-These expenses include mortgage repayments, insurance, repairs and maintenance, property management fees, cash reserves for missed rent or vacancies, rates, and body corporate fees (if applicable to multi-unit properties).
 Being a landlord can also be time-consuming and stressful, involving tasks like monitoring rent payments, conducting property inspections, finding and vetting tenants, managing maintenance requests, filing tenancy contracts and bonds, and dealing with disputes and evictions (which have become more challenging due to recent tenancy law changes).
 Property owners can hire a property manager, but they must budget for up to 9% of rental income as a baseline fee.
 Additionally, recent lending restrictions require a 40% deposit for property purchases, which can be a significant financial burden for some.

+Alongside KiwiSaver, New Zealanders, particularly younger individuals, are embracing the opportunity to invest in the companies they use and love, aiming to profit from their success.
 Thanks to a variery of online investment platforms, investing is more accessible than ever.
 New Zealanders are becoming increasingly exposed to investing in shares and gaining a better understanding of how the share markets function

-Now, let's weigh the pros and cons of investing in shares versus property:
+Weighing up the pros and cons of investing in shares versus property:

 Cost of entry:

-• With share market investing, you can start with any amount that suits you, whether it's $100, $1,000, $10,000, or more.
+• Shares: with share market investing, you can start with any amount that suits you, whether it's $100, $1,000, $10,000, or more.

-• On the other hand, a basic entry-level rental property in a major city can cost between $600,000 and $800,000, requiring a 40% deposit.
+• Property: a basic entry-level rental investment property in a major city can cost between $600,000 and $800,000, requiring a 35% deposit or more.

 Leverage:

-• Shares typically require full upfront payment, unless you have a margin account, which comes with its own risks.
+• Shares: typically require full upfront payment, unless you have a margin account, which comes with its own risks.

 Convenience and liquidity: